A transfer learning based approach for pronunciation scoring: Results

 Figure \ref{fig:fig_eval} shows a wide range of cost values across phones.
-In most cases, the proposed fine-tuning approach leads to gains over the GOP baseline, some very large, like in the case of DH and UW.
+In most cases, the proposed fine-tuning approach leads to gains over the GOP baseline.
 We hypothesize these are cases where the original ASR DNN was too permissive, allowing wrong pronunciations to get large senone posteriors for the target phone.
 This is corrected by fine-tuning since the system learns to distinguish what annotators considered good and bad pronunciations.
-For a few phones, the cost degrades with fine-tuning, tough the degradation is relatively small in most cases.
+For a few phones, the cost degrades with fine-tuning, though the degradation is relatively small in most cases.
 These might be cases where the model has overfitted to the training data.
 Finally, note that for those phones were the cost is close to or above 1.0, the value for a naive system that always decides correct pronunciation, the system should probably not be used in practice since it would not provide useful information.
 Clearly, despite the gains obtained with the proposed approach, there is still work to do to improve performance on this task.